 What a great climax.
 And I hope that you can join with the apostle in that last part of verse 36 and give Him glory forever.
 All praise, all glory.
 As Jude said it so beautifully, "To the only wise God, our Savior, be glory and majesty, dominion and power both now and ever, amen."

 Our Father, we have gathered here to glorify Thee, no less than that.
 We have been saved to Thy glory.
 And we desire to give Thee glory due Thy name.
 Thank You for helping us to see this wonderful climax to the eleven chapters on the truth of salvation and to see that it's all for Your glory.
 Bind these things to our hearts and may it be that in a fresh and new way, today and tomorrow and the days ahead we shall give Thee praise due Thy name in a new way.

 And if there are some in our fellowship tonight who have not yet come to Christ.
 O what an affront it is, what an affront it is to deny the glory that is due to You.
 Change their hearts.
-O God, be merciful to them and save them and may all of us come to the place where life for us is a life of praise for You, the God of all glory.
+O God, be merciful to them, save them, and may all of us come to the place where life for us is a life of praise for You, the God of all glory.
 We are amazed and awed that You have been gracious to us to grant us salvation who are so undeserving.
 And we thank You in Christ's name.
 Amen.

 This article is also available and sold as a booklet.